robertmuth/Cwerg/Docs/ast.md

 ### Case (case)
 Single case of a Cond statement

-Creates a new scope

 Fields:
 * cond [NODE]: conditional expression must evaluate to a boolean
-* body [LIST]: statement list and/or comments
+* body [LIST]: new scope: statement list and/or comments

 ### DefFun (fun)
 Function definition

-Creates a new scope

 Allowed at top level only